Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 ## Step 4 - Create a new device
 Finally, let's create an application and corresponding device on IoT Hub that shows how CA Certificates are used.

 On Azure IoT Hub, navigate to the "Device Explorer".
-Add a new device (e.g. `myDevice`, and for its authentication type chose "X.509 CA Signed".
+Add a new device (e.g. `mydevice`), and for its authentication type chose "X.509 CA Signed".
 Devices can authenticate to IoT Hub using a certificate that is signed by the Root CA from Step 2.

+Note that if you're using this certificate as a DPS registration ID, the ID **must be lower case** or the server will reject it.

 ### **PowerShell**
 #### IoT Leaf Device
-* Run `New-CACertsDevice myDevice` to create the new device certificate.
+* Run `New-CACertsDevice mydevice` to create the new device certificate.
-This will create files myDevice* that contain the public key, private key, and PFX of this certificate.
+This will create files mydevice* that contain the public key, private key, and PFX of this certificate.
 When prompted to enter a password during the signing process, enter "1234".

-* To get a sense of how to use these certificates, `Write-CACertsCertificatesToEnvironment myDevice myIotHubName`, replacing myDevice and myIotHub name with your values.
+* To get a sense of how to use these certificates, `Write-CACertsCertificatesToEnvironment mydevice myIotHubName`, replacing mydevice and myIotHub name with your values.
 This will create the environment variables `$ENV:IOTHUB_CA_*` that can give a sense of how they could be consumed by an application.

 #### IoT Edge Device
-* Run `New-CACertsDevice myDevice` to create the new device certificate.
+* Run `New-CACertsDevice mydevice` to create the new device certificate.
-This will create files myDevice* that contain the public key, private key, and PFX of this certificate.
+This will create files mydevice* that contain the public key, private key, and PFX of this certificate.
 When prompted to enter a password during the signing process, enter "1234".

-* `Write-CACertsCertificatesForEdgeDevice myDevice`.
+* `Write-CACertsCertificatesForEdgeDevice mydevice`.
 This will create a .\certs directory that contains public keys of the certificates and .\private which has the device's private key.
 These certificates can be consumed by Edge during its initialization.

 ### **Bash**
 #### IoT Leaf Device
-* Run `./certGen.sh create_device_certificate myDevice` to create the new device certificate.
+* Run `./certGen.sh create_device_certificate mydevice` to create the new device certificate.
   This will create the files ./certs/new-device.* that contain the public key and PFX and ./private/new-device.key.pem that contains the device's private key.
 * `cd ./certs && cat new-device.cert.pem azure-iot-test-only.intermediate.cert.pem azure-iot-test-only.root.ca.cert.pem > new-device-full-chain.cert.pem` to get the public key.
 #### IoT Edge Device